 Kazakhstan parliament passes reforms reducing presidential powers

 President of the Republic of the Kazakhstan Nursultan Abishevich Nazarbayev and Japanese Prime Minister Shinzo Abe attend a joint news conference at Prime Minister Office in Tokyo, Japan, on November 7, 2016.
-Kazakhstan's parliament on Monday approved a package of amendments to the constitution to reduce presidential powers in favor of lawmakers and the cabinet, a move that could help lead to an eventual political transition.
+Kazakhstan's parliament on Monday approved a package of amendments to the country's constitution to reduce presidential powers in favor of lawmakers and the cabinet.

 Start the conversation, or Read more at Reuters.